helloravi/helloravi.github.io/_posts/2016-08-03-list-of-books.markdown

 5. Rebuilding Rails
 6. Ruby Under a Microscope
 7. How Linux works - What every super user needs to know - Brian Ward
+8. Exceptional Ruby: Master the Art of Handling Failure in Ruby by Avdi Grim

 ### Non-programming books